ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 ## ------------------------------
 ```

-`Month` can be created using `dataclass`es, but it's more complicated than using `Enum`, with questionable benefits:
+`Month` can be a `dataclass`, but it's more complicated than using `Enum`, and with questionable benefits:

 ```python
 # month_data_class.py